jasonwitty/it-tools/README.md

 Prereqs:
 - fish shell, rofi
 - Chromium‑based browser (brave/chromium/google‑chrome)
+  - Note: this fork defaults to the Brave browser and has been primarily tested with Brave.
+Other Chromium‑based browsers should work but have received limited testing.
 - librsvg for SVG→PNG rasterization in Rofi (recommended)
   - Arch/CachyOS: `sudo pacman -S librsvg`
   - Debian/Ubuntu: `sudo apt install librsvg2-bin`